-Sources of disturbance in Segment 12 include infilling of the tidal marsh, the presence of existing pipelines, and the Texas Eastern launcher/receiver and valve facility.
-The proposed pipeline runs between an IMTT pipeline to the north and the valve site and Texas Eastern pipelines to the south.
-The pipeline also intersects an existing petroleum pipeline at STA 187+00 (see Appendix B-1).
-The extent and depth of disturbance from the utility features is unknown.
-Other evidence of subsurface conditions comes from summary files of environmental investigations and remediations for known contaminated sites (TRC 2010-File No. 17).
-Segment 12 traverses a small, southerly projecting portion of a known contaminated site at the former GATX petroleum terminal (formerly the Gulf Oil Corporation).
+Sources of disturbance include infilling of the tidal marsh.
+Evidence of subsurface conditions comes from summary files of environmental investigations and remediations for known contaminated sites (TRC 2010-File No. 17).
+The route traverses a small, southerly projecting portion of a known contaminated site at the former GATX petroleum terminal (formerly the Gulf Oil Corporation).
 The summary file for this site indicates that historic fill material is present throughout the site area from grade to 5 ft below the surface and overlies a 1 to 5 ft thick layer of meadow mat (TRC 2010-File No. 17).
 The meadow mat or marsh deposits are underlain by clay, silt, sand, and gravel.
 Surficial deposits of historic fill materials in the vicinity of the proposed pipeline range between 1 to 2 feet in thickness (TRC 2010-File No. 17).
 The potential depth of the fill and marsh deposits ranges between 7 and 10 ft.
-A parcel adjacent to the pipeline route has also undergone remediation activities including excavation and gourndwater treatment, although the exact location of the excavated areas is unknown.
-However, it appears that remedial excavation extended no deeper than the meadow mat layer suggesting that underlying segments may still be intact.
-(TRC 2010-File No. 17).
+A parcel adjacent to the pipeline route has also undergone remediation activities including excavation and groundwater treatment, although the exact location of the excavated areas is unknown.
+However, it appears that remedial excavation extended no deeper than the meadow mat layer suggesting that underlying sediments may still be intact (TRC 2010-File No. 17).

-The area containing Segment 12 has been previously determined to be sensitive for pre-contact cultural resources (Boesch 1994; NY SHPO 2010).
+The area containing the Project APE has been previously determined to be sensitive for pre-contact cultural resources (Boesch 1994; NY SHPO 2010).
 The area is considered to have high sensitivity for pre-contact resources that may be present in sediments underlying the fill and marsh deposits at this location.
 Expected resources could consist of isolated finds or artifact scatters associated with campsites that pre-date marine transgression of the area.
-Segment 12 is not assessed as having any post-contact period sensitivity because of the presence of extensive marshlands prior to the mid-twentieth-century filling associated with the oil refinery complex.
+This same area is not assessed as having any post-contact period sensitivity because of the presence of extensive marshlands prior to the mid-twentieth-century filling associated with the oil refinery complex.